arthurdouillard/CVPR2021_PLOP/README.md

 pip3 install -v --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" ./
 ```

+Note that while the code should be runnable without mixed precision (apex), some have reported lower perfs without it.
+So try with it!

 # Dataset

 Two scripts are available to download ADE20k and Pascal-VOC 2012, please see in the `data` folder.